-Your feet are bare against the cool, damp grass that sprouts at first intermittently and then with increasing regularity as you approach the pool of water.
-Unfamiliar trees - tall, thin, almost like reeds sized up to great height - cluster around the water.
+You are exploring a jungle oasis, haunted by parrots, scattered with peculiar ruins.
+Cautiously you explore, all alone among the unfamiliar trees.
+Tall, thin, almost like reeds sized up to great height they are - cluster around the water.
 They have no branches but are topped with clusters of spreading leaves.
 Yellow fruit - or are they berries - hang far out of your reach at the very tops of the trees.
-A monkey peers at you suspiciously from the nearest tree, half hidden behind the trunk of the peculiar tree.
+A creature that seems to partake of the essence of the monkey and the spider peers at you suspiciously from the nearest tree, half hidden behind the trunk of the peculiar tree, and chitters excitdely.